viktoriussuwandi/Budget-App/README.md

 https://www.freecodecamp.org/learn/scientific-computing-with-python/scientific-computing-with-python-projects/budget-app

 ### Some of additional features :
-    * Using local file to record transaction activities
+    * Using local file to maintain data, such as : transactions, and object categories.
     * Under development

 ### Test Scenario :